Why this guide exists

 Three things to do right now if you're having deliverability problems:

-Based on community discussion patterns across the cold email ecosystem
+The failure landscape and the five pain points everyone runs into — based on community discussion patterns across the cold email ecosystem

 The deliverability failure landscape follows predictable patterns.
 Understanding these root causes is the first step to fixing them.